Everything to Know About Google Sheets Charts (15 Min Guide)

 Step 4: Under Series, you can also choose whic columns you want to be presented in your chart by adding or clicking Remove.

 Once you are done, you can edit and customize your chart as you wish or close the chart editor.
-The second option for step two is to select the Chart button in the toolbar.
+You can also use the Chart button in the toolbar.
+That’s right next to the comment button, and it looks like a little chart.

 Google sheets Chart button in the toolbar.